gnames/gnmatcher/README.md

 The optimal size of the input is 5-10 thousand strings per array.
 Note that 10,000 is the maximal size, and larger arrays will be truncated.

+If the service is used with 'relaxed fuzzy matching' option, only 50 strings can be processed at a time.

 ## Performance